Dental Insurance2023-04-20T14:04:36+00:00

 UCR & MACHere is what they mean

-UCR or Usual and Customary – Well… the letters in UCR stand for Usual, Customary, and Reasonable.
-Almost sounds like the Insurance company is doing extensive surveys of dental fees in your zip code and then taking the average, but guess what?
+UCR or Usual, Customary, and Reasonable – It almost sounds like the Insurance company is doing extensive surveys of dental fees in your zip code and then taking the average, but guess what?
 That is not what the Insurance company does.
 Insurance companies calculate the UCR differently, but it’s usually between the 50th and 80th percentile of dentists’ fees in a geographical area.

-The UCR fee guide generated by the insurance company is a price they will allow for every dental procedure they cover.
+The UCR fee guide the insurance company generates is a price they will allow for every dental procedure they cover.
 This is not based on what a dentist charges but on what the dental insurance will cover for the premium your employer wants to provide.

 MAC or Maximum Allowable Charge – If your policy uses a MAC fee schedule, your employer determines the maximum allowable fee per procedure.
 Some hire an actuary to assist in this determination to ensure the employer’s benefit budget is met.
-The MAC is generally determined by the cost of the premium for the plan selected by the patient.
-This is why it differs greatly from plan to plan within the same company.
+The MAC is generally determined by the premium cost for the patient’s plan.
+This is why it differs significantly from plan to plan within the same company.

 To further complicate things, the Insurance company only covers a % of their UCR or MAC fee.
 From its inception, dental benefits were meant to allow for some patient out-of-pocket expenses.
 Amazingly, the UCR / MAC fees can vary between insurance companies and different employer-sponsored plans at the same company.
-This is because dental benefits and the associated UCR/MAC fee schedule are determined by the negotiations between the insurance company and your employer.
+This is because the negotiations between the insurance company and your employer determine dental benefits and the UCR/MAC fee schedule.
 Your employer has likely selected a fee schedule corresponding to the premium cost they desire.

-All MAC/UCR fees used by plans are proprietary information and typically cannot be obtained by the provider or patient.
+All MAC/UCR fees used by plans are proprietary information that the provider or patient typically cannot obtain.
 You can try.
-We encourage you to call your dental plan (number on the back of your insurance card) or talk directly with your HR or benefits department at work and request your MAC / UCR fee for the dental procedures in question.
+We encourage you to call your dental plan (number on the back of your insurance card) or talk directly with your HR or benefits department and request your MAC / UCR fee for the dental procedures in question.

-Preventive Dental Services- Routine dental procedures like cleanings and x-rays are considered preventive or diagnostic services.
-As the name implies, preventive care services help maintain good oral health and identify possible problems early, saving you from pain and greater expenses later.
+Routine dental procedures like cleanings and x-rays are considered preventive or diagnostic services.
+As the name implies, preventive care services help maintain good oral health and identify possible problems early, saving you from pain and more significant expenses later.

 Examinations CDT 0120 & 0150